Top

 The system integrates a digital scanner, 3D-designs through Cad and Cam, and milling into one streamlined process.
 It is a system that recommends chairside operations.
 A dentist can perform same-day operations and thus increase their efficiency.
 You can integrate your Planmeca PlanScan scanner with any Planmeca dental unit.

-The scanner enables live scans, and with audio capabilities, the dentist can confirm to his/her staff that the procedure has worked.
-The scanner comes with three removable tips, a scanner cradle, and a power cable.
-You can mount the scanner or use the weighted base to place it on flat surfaces comfortably.
+The scanner enables live scans, and with audio capabilities, the dentist can confirm to their staff that the procedure has worked.
+The scanner has three removable tips, a cradle, and a power cable.
+You can mount the scanner or use the weighted base to comfortably place it on flat surfaces.
 Other benefits of using the Planmeca intraoral scanner include:

 • Ease of use and accuracy